Giraffes are one of the most widely recognizable animals in the world.

 It can’t be safe (or comfortable) to give birth to a calf with a sharp set of horns.
 So it’s understandable that this is not a common occurrence in the animal kingdom.
 In fact, giraffes are the only animal born with horns.

 Fortunately for mother giraffes, however, the protrusions have a clever way of protecting both parties.
 At birth, the ossicones are not attached to the skull.
-This allows them to lie flat on the head of a baby giraffe (which is undeniably the cutest animal on the savannah).

 In addition, the ossification process begins after birth, so the ossicones are still soft cartilage at this stage.